Eudjinn/capstone/capstone_ms.md

 words.count90 <- words.count
 ```

-Number of frequent words covering half of the language: 323
+Number of frequent words covering half of the language: **313**
-Number of frequent words covering 90% of the language: 7087
+Number of frequent words covering 90% of the language: **6932**

 4. How do you evaluate how many of the words come from foreign languages?

+One of the ways to identify foreign words is by looking up for a word in a language dictionary.
+This approach is quite straighforward and has disadvantages such as incorrect classification of misspelled words.
+Another possible way is using machine learning algorithms with language profiles.
+This approach is used in *langid* library.

 5. Can you think of a way to increase the coverage -- identifying words that may not be in the corpora or using a smaller number of words in the dictionary to cover the same number of phrases?

+One of the ways of identifying words that may not be in the corpora can be possible if there is an external dictionary with linguistic markers such as type of the word (noun, verb, adjective, adverb, etc.)
+Using a smaller number of words in the dictionary to cover the same number of phrases can be done by stemming words and suggesting endings based on some algorithm.

 ## Appendix